sunilsoni/interviewnotes/Java/collection/collection-framework.md

 - TreeMap is not synchronized, so it is not thread-safe.
 We can make it thread-safe by using utility method, Collections.synchronizedSortedMap(treeMap)
 - TreeMap internally uses Red-Black tree based NavigableMap implementation.

-Red-Black tree algorithm has the following properties:
+Red-Black tree algorithm has the  properties:

 - Color of every node in the tree is either red or black.
 - Root node must be Black in color.